Master of Science in Information Technology (MSIT)

 Upon completion of this degree program, students will be able to:

 - Compile, analyze, and assess the applicability of best practices in addressing technology issues within a business enterprise

 - Integrate principles and techniques of problem solving, critical thinking, and business ethics in the development of technical strategies

 - Demonstrate mastery of theory, concepts and skills in addressing specialized aspects of technology management

 It is expected that full-time students will take two courses per term throughout their programs.
 Due to the fact that most students opt to take one vacation term each year during their program, the normal program length is 24 months, and the maximum time students are given to complete the programs is 36 months.

 Elective (4 Courses)

-Students may choose from the various undergraduate-level core or elective courses offered in this and other programs.
+Students may choose from the various graduate core or elective courses offered in this and other programs.
 A sample selection of electives is listed as follows.